tylerpeaster03/Study-Flashcards/README.md

 # Study-Flashcards
 Simple C++ Program that can create, delete, edit, view, shuffle, etc flashcards.

+---
+This is my first personal project in programming, excluding small programs for University
+---

 Credits:
 Created by Tyler Peaster || https://github.com/tylerpeaster03